Esevel

 Without the traditional in-person welcome, batched orientation, IT training and lunch with their managers, how does HR ensure employees are onboarded well?

-Why is having a good onboarding process important?
+Why is proper onboarding for remote employees important?

 The answer is simple – retention.
 Studies show that around 69% of employees will stay with a company long-term if they had a good onboarding experience.

-This is especially the case for remote employees, as they lack the in-person interactions that can help convince them otherwise.
+This is especially the case for work-from-home employees, as they lack the in-person interactions that can help convince them otherwise.

-In contrast, good remote onboarding practices help a new employee transition into the new work environment more seamlessly.
+In contrast, a good remote onboarding program helps a new employee transition into the new work environment more seamlessly.
 With the right training, they’ll be able to learn how the different processes and functions in the company work.
 They won’t be left feeling overwhelmed or stuck when they do not know how to proceed with problems.

 So whether your company has always done onboarded new hires remotely, or you’ve just switched over to remote work, here are 5 effective remote onboarding best practices for new hires!